South Downs Way: History

 One particular oddity, The Long Man of Wilmington, can be found only a few metres off the path and down the hill as the path nears one end in Eastbourne.
 Recent study has shown that it was most likely created in the sixteenth or seventeenth century AD possibly posing more questions than it answers regarding its meaning.
 Yet still it attracts its fair share of Neo-Druidism and other pagan interest with rituals and festival held there commonly.

+Another significant hill figure visible from the trail is the Litlington White Horse, located on the western slope of Hindover Hill near Alfriston.
+While the Long Man is of uncertain older origin, the White Horse is a 20th-century creation, first cut in 1924 and later recut by local residents in the 1990s.
+Managed by the National Trust, it serves as a prominent landmark for walkers navigating the Cuckmere Valley section of the Way.
+Unlike the Long Man, which is viewed from the path, the South Downs Way passes directly above the White Horse, offering a perspective of the figure's scale and the underlying chalk geology.

 During the Second World War much of the south coast of England was fortified with pillboxes, tank obstacles and machine gun posts in anticipation of a Nazi invasion, the plan for which was known to the Nazis as Operation Sealion.
 These objects can be seen closer to the sea and require a diversion.
 The closest is Newhaven Fort, a 5-mile diversion from the path, which is an attraction that houses many World War II artefacts and documents with examples of the huge cannons used in coastal defence.

 In 2016, a trail point recorded 61,191 passers-by.

 In 2022, the South Downs Way celebrated 50 years since opening by fixing commemorative plaques to signposts along the way in all 66 parishes that the path runs through.

 Route

+The Litlington White Horse, a 20th-century hill figure visible from the trail near Alfriston.

 The undulating path begins in Winchester Hampshire, and passes Cheesefoot Head, the towns of Petersfield and Arundel, the villages of Storrington and Steyning, Devil's Dyke viewpoint near Brighton, followed by Ditchling Beacon and miles of chalk downland across to Beachy Head, and ending in Eastbourne, East Sussex.
 The trail is popular with walkers, including day walkers, overnighters, and through hikers.

 Several youth hostels are along the route to accommodate walkers.
 It also passes Birling Gap, a beach area with hotel and restaurant.

 Most of the route is on bridleways, permitting access for walkers, cyclists and horse riders.
 Occasional short sections are on roads or byways, and these are the only parts on which motor vehicles are permitted.
 Some sections are on footpath, and in these places an alternative signed route via road or bridleway is provided for cyclists.
 The footpath sections are mostly short, but between Alfriston and Eastbourne there is an extended footpath section including the Seven Sisters cliffs, for which the bridleway alternative is several miles inland.